Welcome

 Ultimately, these data will give us an empirical notion of how common or rare our own planetary system must be in our own galaxy and throughout the universe.

 Fomalhaut’s planetary system shows a vast comet belt encircling the star and the motion of Fomalhaut b from left to right (arrow).
-This animation was made by Dr. Jason Wang (Caltech) using several years of my Hubble Space Telescope observations of Fomalhaut.
+This animation was made by Dr. Jason Wang (Northwestern University) using several years of my Hubble Space Telescope observations of Fomalhaut.

 © 2024 Paul Kalas .
 Powered by WordPress.
 Theme by Viva Themes.